chentodd/simple_motor_controller/README.md

 ## Description

+This branch is used to utilize the power of `postcard-rpc` and create more reliable communication between host and target.
+The `main` branch contains old stuff that uses serial communication between host and target.

 **Below description is out of date, I'll update it in the future**

 A small project that controls motor in velocity and position mode: